-Pop singer Dua Lipa granted Albanian citizenship
+Pop singer Dua Lipa granted honorary Albanian citizenship

-Pop princess Dua Lipa has been granted Albanian citizenship.
+Pop princess Dua Lipa has been granted honorary Albanian citizenship.

-The ‘Don’t Start Now’ singer received the honour on Sunday 27 November at a ceremony with the nation’s president Bajram Begaj.
+The Levitating singer received the honour on Sunday at a ceremony with the nation’s president Bajram Begaj.

-The artist is of Albanian origin and the move comes ahead of Albania’s 110th anniversary of independence from the Ottoman empire.
+Lipa, of ethnic Albanian origin, is set to perform at Monday's celebration of Albania's 110th anniversary of independence.

-The move also comes at a time when the UK government has come under fire for demonising Albanian immigrants to the country.
+The move also comes at a time when the UK government has experienced sharp criticism for demonising Albanian immigrants to the country.

 Is Dua Lipa Albanian?

-Lipa co-founded the Sunny Hill Foundation in 2016 with her father to aid annual concerts held in her native Kosovo, to help people experiencing financial difficulties.
+Lipa co-founded the Sunny Hill Foundation in 2016 with her father, Dukagjin Lipa, which organises annual concerts held in her native Kosovo.
+The foundation is also involved in humanitarian activities, helping people experiencing financial difficulties.

-In 2020, Lipa courted controversy after posting a map of so-called ‘Greater Albania’ which incorporated Kosovo and other Balkan countries into Albania, uniting all ethnic Albanians in one nation.
-The star posted the map in response to a petition for Apple maps to feature Kosovo as an independent nation; the country’s status is not universally recognised and is most prominently denied by Serbia and Russia.
+In 2020, Lipa courted controversy after posting a banner used by the supporters of the so-called "Greater Albania," which incorporated Kosovo, Albania and other ethnic Albanian majority territories into one country.

+The star posted the image on social media in response to a petition for Apple Maps to feature Kosovo as an independent nation.

+The country’s status is not universally recognised and is most prominently denied by Serbia, Russia and China.

-On one occasion in 2014 this particular map caused a football match between Serbia and Albania to descend into violence when a drone unfurled it above the pitch.
+On one occasion in 2014, this particular banner caused a football match between Serbia and Albania to descend into violence when a drone unfurled it above the pitch in Belgrade.

 Lipa was accused of being in favour of Albanian expansionism; however, she later clarified she was against “ethnic separatism”.